TCP-23/GMF2-Tools/README.md

 - Models have a different order in the hierarchy than they should
 - Unknown error causing some models to not import (e.x. the Jacob's Ladder)
 - Some map models have an unknown position/rotation error
+- Some normals are reversed in certain models (e.x.
+Parts of NMH1 Travis's hair)

 ## Feature Checklist
 - ~~Vertices~~